reprohack/reprohack_site/markdown_pages/author_guidelines.md

 ### What if my paper requires High Performance Computing (HPC)?

 The current ReproHack format involves participants joining events using their own computers.
 However we are working on an HPC ReproHack format to explore reproducibility of computationally intesing research so we welcome submissions in view of such an event.
 If you do submit a computationally intensive paper, please make sure to tag it with `HPC` and supply any know details about computational requirements in the ***What to focus on*** section.

+### Where can I find my papers?

+You can access a list of any materials you have submitted on your user profile page which you can access by clicking on your <strong><i class="bi-person-fill"></i> username</strong> on the navigation bar.